Iepoev/Thesis/paper/source/07_medische_context.md

 TODO: de paper [@Shaffer2017] is heel uitgebreid, later terugkeren om de relevante informatie uit te filteren

 The time between heartbeats (the RR interval) is not constant but fluctuates ever so slightly between beats.
 The difference between these intervals is not random but is the result of a multitude of complex interactions between various organs of the body and is best described as "mathematical chaos".
+HRV dimishes with age and is a marker for parasympathetic activity, with a higher value being in general considered "more healthy".
+Lower HRV values have been linked to Myocardial Infarction and Myocardial Dysfunction, while raising HRV through exercise to battle cardiovascular mortality risk has been proven beneficial. [@Malik1996]

 #### Time domain